sumanthvrao/sumanthvrao/README.md

 A little bit about me:

-- I work as a Software Engineer at Citrix.
+- I am an incoming Grad student at UC San Diego, pursuing a Master's degree in Computer Science.
+Previously, I worked as a Software Engineer with Citrix for more than a year.
 - I love contributing to open source projects and learning new concepts.
 - I'm also an avid trekker! ⛰️